SutekhVRC/VibeCheck/docs/AvatarSetup.md

 8. Put the 'vibecheck/constant/out' parameter in the VibeCheck application.

 ## Contact rate system (Rate)

+The contact rate system is a system I've been working on to allow a rate-like interaction with contacts.
+The faster you move a sender through the receivers the faster the motor speed will go.
+This system has an adjustment for the passive motor speed decrease period.

 1. Import [VibeCheck Prefab Package]().
 2. Import [AV3 Manager by VRLabs](https://github.com/VRLabs/Avatars-3.0-Manager/releases/latest).